ru-fix/completable-reactor/docs/best-practice-code-convention/best-practice-code-convention.md

 But Kotlin lateinit or Nullable `data` will rise NPE for this case for us.
 So if our graph design imply that data should be ready before reading by bottom vertices - we should use nullable or lateinit vars.

-What if our login have two cases: in one we use data, and in another - do not.
+What if our logic have two cases: in one we use data, and in another - do not.
 Best way to solve this case is to try to implement it thought graph design and have two branches of vertices.
-This way we can continue to use lateinit vars/nullable values.
+This way we can continue to use lateinit vars/nullable values inside payload.

-But some times it is better not to increase complexity by adding new branches and instead to use lateinit/nullable data in graph payload and implement `if(x==null) A else B` logic inside vertex without any exceptions.
+But some times it is better not to increase complexity by adding new branches to graph and instead to use `T?/Optional<T>` data in graph payload.
+Then we simply implement `if (data == null/isPresent) A else B` logic inside vertex without any exceptions.